brettz9/db.js/README.md

-schema is supplied for a new version, any object stores not present on the schema object will be deleted unless `clearUnusedStores` is set to `false` (the latter may be necessary if you may be sharing the domain with applications building their own stores).
+schema is supplied for a new version, any object stores not present on the schema object will be deleted unless `clearUnusedStores` is set to `false` (the latter may be necessary if you may be sharing the domain with applications building their own stores) and any unused indexes will also be removed unless `clearUnusedIndexes` is set to `false`.

-- *schemas* - `schemas` is keyed by version, and its component `schema` objects will be used to follow an incremental upgrade path.
+- *schemas* - `schemas` is keyed by version, and its values are, if `schemaType` is `"mixed"` (the default is `"power"`), objects whose keys are schema types (either `"whole"`, `"power"` or `"merge"`) and whose values are `schema` objects whose structure differs depending on the schema type.
+Where an object is expected, one may also use a function which resolves to a valid object.
+If the `schemaType` is not `"mixed"`, the version will be keyed to the schema object directly with no need to indicate type.
+The schema objects are used to follow an incremental upgrade path.
 So, if the user was last on version 2 and now it is version 4, they will first be brought to version 3 and then 4, while, if they are already on version 4, no further upgrading will occur but the connection will open.
+The `doc` type merge behaves like `schema` (deleting all unreferenced stores or indexes, creating anew those stores or indexes which did not exist previously, and recreating those stores or indexes with differences).
+See the section on "Schema types" for the structure of these schema objects.

+- *schemaType* - Determines how `schemas` will be interpreted.
+Possible values are `"whole"`, `"power"`, `"merge"`, or `"mixed"`.
+The default is `"power"`.
+See the discussion under `schemas`.
+Note that if `schema` is used, it will behave as `"whole"`.

 - *schemaBuilder* - While the use of `schema` works more simply by deleting whatever stores existed before which no longer exist in `schema` and creating